JenellLewis/MIF-and-Arthritis/README.md

 ![image](https://user-images.githubusercontent.com/80493086/205506626-c2d1fc0b-df8b-463a-8607-e481295dfb6d.png)

+Top 5 differentially Expressed Genes:
+MIF: macrophage migration inhibitory factor
+IRF7: interferon regulatory factor 7
+BST2: bone marrow stromal cell antigen 2
+FGF10: fibroblast growth factor 10
+OAS2: 2'-5' oligoadenylate synthetase 2

 Fig2: Heatmap of Wild Type vs MIF knockout.
 The blue represents downregulation, and the red represents upregulation.
 The wild type samples had a lot of downregulated genes, while the MIF knockout had a lot of upregulated genes

 ![image](https://user-images.githubusercontent.com/80493086/205506718-fda0e8ab-c9a1-4eac-9bc4-89f7eadb848a.png)

+The MIF and IRF7 genes were downregulated in the MIF knockout samples.
+As mentioned previously, the MIF genes play a role in inflammatory and immune responses.
+The IRF7 gene helps in the transcriptional activation of virus-inducible cellular genes.
+The BST2, FGF10, and OAS2 genes were upregulated in the MIF knockout samples.
+BST2’s function is to hold virus particles to the cells that produce them, thus preventing these particles from spreading.
+FGF10 functions by attaching to a receptor and then initiates a series of chemical reactions in the cell.
+These chemical reactions cause the cell to change in certain ways, for example, “cell division, regulation of cell growth and maturation, formation of blood vessels, wound healing, and development before birth”.
+The OAS2 gene makes proteins that play a part in the innate immune response to viral infections.
+Most of these differentially expressed genes play a role in immune response or viral responses and one of the genes dealt with cell development.

 Fig3: PCA graph of PC1 vs PC2.
 PC1 separates the samples by condition (MIF genes to the left and wild type to the right of the graph).
 PC2 separates the MIF samples.